 Form 990-BL generally is used by black lung benefit trusts to meet the reporting requirements of section 6033.
 If initial taxes are imposed on the trust or certain related parties, trusts also must file Schedule A (Form 990-BL), Initial Excise Taxes on Black Lung Benefit Trusts and Certain Related Persons.

 The trustee must file Form 990-BL for a trust exempt from tax under section 501(a) and described in section 501(c)(21), unless the trust normally has gross receipts in each tax year of not more than $50,000.

-A trust that normally has gross receipts of $50,000 or less must file an annual electronic notice.
-See IRS.gov/Charities & Other Non-Profits and click on "Annual Reporting & Filing", and then click on "Annual electronic notice (e-Postcard) for small exempt organizations" for more information.
+A trust that normally has gross receipts of $50,000 or less may file an annual electronic notice instead of filing Form 990-BL.
+See IRS.gov/Charities & Other Non-Profits and click on "Annual Reporting & Filing," and then click on "Annual electronic notice (e-Postcard) for small exempt organizations" for more information.

 The initial excise taxes imposed on black lung benefit trusts, trustees, and disqualified persons under sections 4951 and 4952 are reported on Schedule A (Form 990-BL).

 A black lung benefit trust required to file an annual information return and liable for tax under section 4952 should complete Form 990-BL and attach a completed Schedule A (Form 990-BL).
 A trust liable for section 4952 tax but not otherwise required to file Form 990-BL should complete the identification and signature area of Form 990-BL and attach a completed Schedule A (Form 990-BL).